ncatlab/nlab-content/pages/8/1/1/5/5118/content.md

 $$
   L(X \otimes X) \stackrel{\tilde e}{\to} L X \otimes L X
   \stackrel{f_1 \otimes f_1}{\to} Y \otimes Y \to Y
+  \,.
 $$

-which by the definition of $f$ in terms of its components, this is
+This in turn is by the definition of $f$ in terms of its components equal to

 $$
   L(X \otimes X) \stackrel{\tilde e}{\to} L X \otimes L X